 Thus, in 2019, the name Arctic Spitz was chosen as the official name for dogs of the true, viral Pomsky type.

 (Similar to how Mini Aussies are officially recognized as the American Miniature Shepherd)

-While we EMBARK dna test all of our breeding dogs (mostly for the health testing), and most test as having only Siberian Husky and Pomeranian in their bloodlines, we do not remove a dog from our program if they test as having a small % of other breeds and also embody what we are striving to produce.
-We have chosen to make our breeding choices based more heavily on how each individual dog can bring us closer to consistently producing the true, viral Pomsky type, and less about having ONLY those breeds show up on the Breed Identification DNA tests.
-Afterall, remember - to be recognized as a true breed, there must be more than Siberian Husky and Pomeranian in the bloodlines.
+While most of our dogs test as having only Siberian Husky and Pomeranian in their bloodlines (and all of our foundation dogs were registered purebreds), we have chosen to make our breeding choices based more heavily on how each individual dog can bring us closer to consistently producing the true, viral Pomsky type, and less about having ONLY those breeds show up on the Breed Identification DNA tests (though we still want a very high % to be just Pomeranian / Husky, and there are some breeds we absolutely don't want in our lines!)
+But after all, remember - to be recognized as a true breed, there must be more than Siberian Husky and Pomeranian in the bloodlines.